manuellara/transfers-docs/docs/introduction/what-is-transfers.md

 ## Why?

-Managing transfer applications can be tough, especially if your district has limited resources and/or no documented processes.
+As a district, managing transfer applications can be tough.
+Limited resources, time constraints, and no documented processes can make a simple process very complex.

 Transfers helps by:

-- Creating the process for parents and districts to follow
+- Creating the process for  districts and submitters to follow
 - Automating data entry into your student information system (SIS)
 - Helping increase average daily attendance (ADA)
 - Eliminating paper forms and loose emails
-- Providing important document transfers (e.g. out-of-district permit, birth certificate, etc...)
+- Providing document transfers (e.g. out-of-district permit, transcripts, discipline reports, birth certificate, etc...)

 ## Features